tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 The Framework documentation should be:

 - **Clear** -  The documentation is easy to read.
 It’s concise, specific, and organized.
-And it’s simple, not oversimplified, so readers can get the information they need without wasting time or effort.
+It’s simple, not oversimplified, so readers can get the information they need without wasting time or effort.

 - **Accessible and inclusive** - We strive to write for everyone.
 We make sure our content is for beginners to advanced readers.
 We avoid language that isolates or excludes others.
-And we make sure our content is available to people with a diverse range of hearing, movement, sight, and cognitive abilities.
+We make sure our content is available to people with a diverse range of hearing, movement, sight, and cognitive abilities.

 - **Correct** - Work hard to make sure the documentation you are writing is accurate.
 Others rely on your expertise, so provide the best information you have at the time.